 - Chanukah (Feast of Dedication) falls in the ninth Hebrew month (Kislev).

 - The chanukiah menorah has nine branches, which represents the normal seven branched menorah that in tradition, miraculously stayed lit for eight days with only enough oil for one day.
+The ninth branch is the shamash or servant candle that lights the eight days.

 - Ninth hour is the hour of prayer in Acts 3:1; 10:30.